AlekzanderDee/twitter_api/README.md

 - User screen name

 The information is grouped by user and ordered ascending by the  `User creation date (epoch)` and then by the `Message creation date (epoch)`
-(please note that ordering is based on the creation data value, not the age of the user or wteet)
+(please note that ordering is based on the creation date value, not the age of the user or tweet)

 **Example usage**